 Hello Tomorrow – Dave’s first album for Concord Records – debuted at No. 1 on both Billboard’s Top Contemporary Jazz Albums chart and iTunes’ Jazz Album chart and was named the “Best Smooth Jazz Album of 2010” by iTunes.
 The CD was nominated for a GRAMMY® award for Best Pop Instrumental Album.
 Hailed as “an event record” by The New York Times, its lead single, “Put The Top Down,” spent 18 weeks at No. 1 on the Mediabase Smooth A/C chart – the longest stint at No. 1 of any of Koz’s chart-topping hits.
 Ultimate Christmas, featuring 18 perennial holiday classics performed by Koz, bowed in 2011 on Capitol/EMI.
 Live at the Blue Note Tokyo, Koz’s first-ever live CD, was released by Concord Records in 2012 and received a GRAMMY® nomination for Best Pop Instrumental Album.

 As an entrepreneur, Koz founded Rendezvous Entertainment.
-He recently joined forces with Cary Hardwick and Laurie Sisneros, partners and owners of Spaghettini in Seal Beach, to open a new restaurant/live music venue in the heart of Beverly Hills’ new restaurant row – Spaghettini and The Dave Koz Lounge.
+In 2015, he joined forces with Cary Hardwick and Laurie Sisneros, partners and owners of Spaghettini in Seal Beach, to open a second location in Beverly Hills.

 As a philanthropist, Koz has served as global ambassador for the Starlight Children’s Foundation for over 20 years.
 With KOZ Wines, founded in 2009, he found another way to help Starlight continue its vital mission.
 Dave is donating all his proceeds from KOZ Wines to Starlight.
 The wines are available at Whole Foods Markets®, Amazon and California Pizza Kitchen.
 Two wines from Koz’s partnership with premium Santa Barbara winemaker Terravant picked up Gold and Best of Class awards in the 2014 Los Angeles International Wine Competition.

 Koz completed a four-year term on the GRAMMY® Foundation Artists Committee and has served as National Trustee for the National Academy of Recording Arts & Sciences (NARAS).